vanbess/SB-Dev-Underscores-WordPress-Theme-Boilerplate/README.md

-_s
+Silverback Dev Underscores WordPress Theme Starter/Boilerplate
 ===

 Hi.
-I'm a fork of the starter theme called _s.
+I'm a fork of the starter theme called _s (aka Underscores).
 I'm a template theme meant to be the next, most awesome, WordPress theme out there.
 That's what I'm here for.
+Simply click on the green 'Use this template' button to create your own new repo with this one as template.

 Installation
 ---------------